"Sight-Reading & Harmony" Description

 About the Author:

 Dr. Cory Hall leads a multi-faceted career as piano teacher, recording artist, independent scholar, composer & arranger, master music engraver, and music publisher.
 He currently teaches a full studio of 50 weekly students around the world via Skype, from Australia to Norway, from his home in St. Petersburg, Florida.
-In addition to being in high demand as an international master piano teacher, he also produces YouTube piano performance and tutorial videos (with over 900 to date, which have a total of 35 million views), composes, arranges, and publishes music with his own company, BachScholar Publishing, LLC (Est. 2011).
+In addition to being in high demand as an international master piano teacher, he also produces YouTube piano performance and tutorial videos (with over 900 to date, with a total of 36 million views, and over 72,000 subscribers), composes, arranges, and publishes music with BachScholar Publishing, LLC (Est. 2011) in which he is founder and editor-in-chief.
 His recently begun “Bach Chorale Project” led to the present publication that uses Bach chorales as the basis for improving sight-reading skills.
 He holds a D.M.A. in Piano Performance and M.M. in Historical Musicology from the University of Kansas, M.M. in Performance and Literature (Piano) from the Eastman School of Music, and B.M. in Piano Performance from California State University, Sacramento.
 He has held adjunct professorships at St. Petersburg College (Florida), Eckerd College (Florida), and served for 11 years as a church organist until resigning from all three posts to devote all his time to BachScholar® (U.S. registered trademark awarded in 2016).
+Between his graduate study years at the Eastman School of Music and the University of Kansas, Hall taught private piano for three years in Kassel, Germany where he learned fluent German and became immersed in German culture.

-Front & Inside Covers, Table of Contents & Sample Page (9" by 12" hard-copy, which will alter spacing slightly from these images):
+Front & Inside Covers, Table of Contents & Sample Page.
+Contents subject to change:

 Features of "Sight-Reading & Harmony"

 - Intended Audience and its Usage: For private or class piano and organ students from beginning to advanced, Grades 1-10.
 Also, ideal for classes or private lessons that combine keyboard skills and music theory.
-Although it is possible for exceptionally disciplined "do-it-yourselfers" to use this book effectively, it is highly recommended that this book is used by qualified piano, organ, and theory teachers and professors in the instruction of their students.
-Teachers will find this book immensely helpful in establishing a regular sight-reading regimen with their students.
-Sight-reading is by far the area in which most students struggle the most, and it is not uncommon to find students who can play difficult repertoire such as Chopin Études or Beethoven Sonatas, yet have difficulties sight-reading at a Grade 4 level.
+Teachers will find this book immensely helpful in establishing a regular sight-reading and theory/harmony regimen with their students.
+Sight-reading and understanding chords and chord types are by far the areas in which most students struggle the most, and it is not uncommon to find students who can play difficult repertoire such as Chopin Études or Beethoven Sonatas, yet have difficulties sight-reading at a Grade 4 level.
 In this and similar cases, teachers should use this book for remedial sight-reading work.

 - Introduction, Essay & Practice Instructions: This section intends to include explanations of the basic chords progressions and cadences used by Bach in his chorales along with general rules on fingering, tempo, and other performance issues.

-- Organization of Pages: Total of about 175 pages of a 9” by 12” bound piano folio consisting of:
+- Organization of Pages: Total of about 220 pages of a 9” by 12” bound piano folio with GBC comb binding consisting of:

 - A table of contents listing the 150 chorale excerpts in alphabetical order (by German title), listing the composer of the melody, time signature and key, and BWV.
 The table also categorizes the excerpts according to key and according to composers of melodies.